 Despite the lack of clean oxygen on the coach, the mood remained jolly for the entire three and a half hour journey, with the lady in front of us having a whale of a time listening to two of my pals sing songs from Rent in the style of cats, (she genuinely was cracking up at the whole rendition), and all of us imagining how brilliant life would be were we to star in that brilliant daytime reality TV show, Coach Trip.
 What a dream.

-Once our jolly coach driver had deposited us near the train station, it was time to walk up through the city centre in search of doughnuts.
+Once our jolly coach driver had deposited us near the train station, it was time to wind our way up through the city centre , stopping at various establishments but ultimately in search of doughnuts.
 True fact.
 But not just any doughnuts, oh no siree.

 Doughnotts is the name of the brilliant establishment we were about to set foot in, located on the Old Market Square so smack bang in the centre of everything.
 Apparently there can be a queue snaking out of the actual door for these sugary delights, although on the day in question we were lucky that the line wasn’t quite as long as that.
 Praise the lord because those doughnuts were the absolute bomb, and addition to this each one is approximately the size of a small island.
 Freshly baked on site and with a decent vegan selection as well if you’re that way inclined, I am a true fan of this place nowadays and strongly recommend the peanut butter and jam flavour, btw.